Research Labs and Collaborations

 Projects in the Communication and Identity Lab examine identity and difference in personal relationships, families, and communities with the goal of understanding how communication facilitates relational and community solidarity, development of worldviews and social attitudes, and individual well-being.

-About the Health Communication Lab
+About the Communication and Identity Lab

 Interdisciplinary Collaborations